 Set your Canonical Link

-The major problem with the way Shopify implemented the UTM tags, is that they didn’t include a canonical_link as part of the feed.
-The canonical link ensures that only the “clean” version (without UTM tags) of the product link gets include into Google’s search index.
+This will ensure that only the “clean” version (without UTM tags) of the product link gets include into Google’s search index.

 “If you use tracking parameters in your link attributes, it is recommend that you use the canonical_link attribute to provide a canonical URL.
 Use the canonical_link attribute to ensure that products are associated with the correct URL in the Google Search index.”